Icelandic language: History

+Around 900 CE, the language spoken in the Faroes was Old Norse, which Norse settlers had brought with them during the time of the settlement of Faroe Islands (landnám) that began in 825.
+However, many of the settlers were not from Scandinavia, but descendants of Norse settlers in the Irish Sea region.
+In addition, women from Norse Ireland, Orkney, or Shetland often married native Scandinavian men before settling in the Faroe Islands and Iceland.

-The oldest preserved texts in Icelandic were written around 1100 AD.
+The oldest preserved texts in Icelandic were written around 1100.
 Many of the texts are based on poetry and laws traditionally preserved orally.
 The most famous of the texts, which were written in Iceland from the 12th century onward, are the sagas of Icelanders, which encompass the historical works and the Poetic Edda.

 The language of the sagas is Old Icelandic, a western dialect of Old Norse.
 The Dano-Norwegian, then later Danish rule of Iceland from 1536 to 1918 had little effect on the evolution of Icelandic (in contrast to the Norwegian language), which remained in daily use among the general population.
-Though more archaic than the other living Germanic languages, Icelandic changed markedly in pronunciation from the 12th to the 16th century, especially in vowels (in particular, á, æ, au, and y/).
+Though more archaic than the other living Germanic languages, Icelandic changed markedly in pronunciation from the 12th to the 16th century, especially in vowels (in particular, á, æ, au, and y/ý).
+The letters -ý & -y lost their original meaning and merged with -í & -i in the period 1400 - 1600.
+Around the same time or a little earlier the letter -æ originally signifying a simple vowel, a type of open -e, formed into the double vowel -ai, a double vowel absent in the original Icelandic.

 The modern Icelandic alphabet has developed from a standard established in the 19th century, primarily by the Danish linguist Rasmus Rask.
 It is based strongly on an orthography laid out in the early 12th century by a document referred to as the First Grammatical Treatise by an anonymous author, who has later been referred to as the First Grammarian.
 The later Rasmus Rask standard was a re-creation of the old treatise, with some changes to fit concurrent Germanic conventions, such as the exclusive use of k rather than c.
-Various archaic features, as the letter ð, had not been used much in later centuries.
+Various archaic features, such as the letter ð, had not been used much in later centuries.
 Rask's standard constituted a major change in practice.
-Later 20th-century changes include the use of é instead of je and the replacement of z with s in 1973.
+Later 20th-century changes include the use of é instead of je and the replacement of z with s in 1974.

 Apart from the addition of new vocabulary, written Icelandic has not changed substantially since the 11th century, when the first texts were written on vellum.
 Modern speakers can understand the original sagas and Eddas which were written about eight hundred years ago.
 The sagas are usually read with updated modern spelling and footnotes, but otherwise are intact (as with recent English editions of Shakespeare's works).
 With some effort, many Icelanders can also understand the original manuscripts.